ricmclaughlin/ricmclaughlin.github.com/_posts/2023-05-16-aws-kinesis.md

 `ProvisionedThroughputException`? likely a hot shard; solve using better partition key, increase shards, and do retries with backoff (this is best practice to begin with...)

 ## Streams &amp; Shards
 A stream is made of up of shards and a shard is 1MB per second write and 2MB per second read capacity.
 The max size of a datablob is 1 MB.
+Data can be retained at least 1 day and as long as 7 days.

 The initial number of shards (number_of_shards) that a stream will need can be done using the input values in the following formula: